Students

 Members of the rugby club at UMIST (University of Manchester Institute of Science and Technology) joined the 7,000-strong march at the North West Counties v Springboks game in Manchester on 26 November 1969.
 The march also included local priests and members of the university Conservative Association.
 It was led by students carrying a coffin painted with the words ‘Remember Sharpeville’.

-Leaflet asking London students to help set up a fundraising appeal for the African National Congress (ANC) and Zimbabwe African People’s Union (ZAPU) in 1969.
+Leaflet asking London students to support a fundraising appeal for the ANC and ZAPU in 1969.
 Fundraising for the liberation movements was one of the main student activities on Southern Africa in the late 1960s and 1970s.
+The appeal was organised by the Radical Student Alliance, a coalition of left groups which backed the resolution calling for a boycott of South Africa passed at the 1970 NUS conference.